serafihna/serafihna/README.md

 - i'd like to think i'm pretty easy to have a convo with. u can quite literally talk to me abt anything and i'll be happy to chat.

-- c+h friendly only if i recognize/know u or have you added on pt. if we havent talked, dont do it.
+- c+h friendly only to added people on friendslist or if ik/talk to you.

 - it's extremely hard to get me upset/frustrated in general i'm honestly cool with anyone and everyone.